Avanti West Coast: Man recounts 'insane odyssey' after train cancellation

 They were then informed that the email was correct and the train would be terminating at Preston.

-After being unable to catch a connecting train to Glasgow because it was full, Mr Nokise said they were told the next train would be along in roughly an hour but then were told there would be no more trains north that evening and alternative transport had been arranged.
+After being unable to catch a connecting train to Glasgow because it was full, Mr Nokise said they were told the next train would be along in roughly an hour but later were told there would be no more trains north that evening and alternative transport had been arranged.

 "Bus?
 An extra train?
 Horses?" joked Mr Nokise.